-Use with our homemade ear savers, the tutorial can be found here >
+Use with our homemade ear savers for added comfort.
+The tutorial can be found here .

 select your items and add them to your basket below.

 Pastel Red Dash Cotton Fat Quarters 5 Pack